Corporal Robinson: Early career

-Robinson grew up watching the "pure wrestling" style of United States Wrestling Association.
+Robinson grew up watching the "pure wrestling" style of the United States Wrestling Association.
 After leaving the Marine Corps, he began wrestling in the local wrestling scene.
 At one event, Tracy Smothers was in attendance and saw Robinson wrestle.
 Following the match, Smothers told him about a wrestling school he, Jamie Dundee, and Kelly Wolfe were a part of and invited Robinson to train there.
 Under their training, Robinson learned the "pure wrestling" style which he had grown up watching.
 He soon started his professional career working for Kentuckiana Championship Wrestling.
 There, Robinson created his gimmick of an ex-Marine, which he legitimately was, and came to the ring waving an American flag and saluting the crowd.
 During this time, Extreme Championship Wrestling had begun to receive national exposure.
 After watching an episode of ECW, Robinson fell in love with the Hardcore wrestling style.
 Ian Rotten soon approached him about joining his promotion IWA Mid-South, which adapted the same hardcore style of wrestling as ECW.